Many wars have been fought since World War II. Has man learned how to avoid world war? According to Bible prophecy, will

 In Matthew 24:15 Jesus warns, “Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place (whoever reads, let him understand).”
 This event will take place at a time when the evening and morning sacrifices have been reinstituted at a location that is holy to the Jews.

 The sacrifices will be stopped by this invasion and an “abomination of desolation” will be set up in their place.
 Jesus goes on to explain that, beginning with this invasion and the setting up of this abomination, the world enters into a time of “great tribulation.”
-Due to the scope of this impending struggle and the number of men involved in the fighting, “World War III” may indeed be the human description of this conflict (verses 17-21; Luke 21:20-24).
+Due to the scope of this impending struggle and the number of men involved in the fighting, “World War 3” may indeed be the human description of this conflict (verses 17-21; Luke 21:20-24).

 Almost 200 years later Jesus prophesied that the final abomination would occur before His second coming.
 Unlike the first two world wars of the 20th century, this world-encompassing conflict will see religion playing a major role.

 In Revelation 13:13-14 Jesus tells John through His angel about an end-time religious figure who deceives the masses: “He performs great signs, so that he even makes fire come down from heaven on the earth in the sight of men.
 And he deceives those who dwell on the earth by those signs which he was granted to do in the sight of the beast” (emphasis added throughout).

 Many people will be willing to fight and die because they will be deceived by these signs.
 This religious figure and his deceptive religion have a name in the book of Revelation: “Mystery, Babylon the Great” (Revelation 17:5).

-Religious deception did not play as big of a role in World War I and II, but that will not be the case in the time of the prophesied world war.
+Religious deception did not play as big of a role in World War I and II, but that will not be the case in the prophesied end-time world war.
 True believers will need to be patient, keep the commandments of God and have the “faith of Jesus” to survive and avoid being deceived (Revelation 14:12).